denizyuret/Knet.jl/docs/intro.rst

    .. used to process sequences, such as speech or text data.

 .. perl -ne '$p=0 if /^.. testoutput::/; print if $p; $p=1 if /^.. testcode::/; print "$1\n" if /julia[>] (.+)/' intro.rst > foo.intro.jl

+TODO: put example output in the beginning, mention all examples in the introduction...